The Baby-Sitters Club

-The Baby-Sitters Club (also known as BSC) is a series of novels written by Ann M. Martin and published by Scholastic between 1986 and 2000, that sold 176 million copies.
-Martin wrote estimated to be about 60-80 novels in the series, but the subsequent novels were written by ghostwriters, such as Peter Lerangis.
-The Baby-Sitters Club is about a group of friends living in the fictional, suburban town of Stoneybrook, Connecticut who run a local babysitting service called "The Baby-Sitters Club".
-The original four members were Kristy Thomas (founder and president), Mary Anne Spier (secretary), Claudia Kishi (vice-president), and Stacey McGill (treasurer), but the number of members varies throughout the series.
-The novels are told in first-person narrative and deal with issues such as illness, moving, and divorce.
+The Baby-Sitters Club (also known as the BSC) is a series of novels written by Ann M. Martin and published by Scholastic between 1986 and 2000.
+Collectively, the series has sold more than 190 million copies.
+Martin has authored an estimated 60–80 novels in the series, while subsequent titles have been written by ghostwriters such as Peter Lerangis.

+The Baby-Sitters Club is about a group of friends living in the fictional, suburban town of Stoneybrook, Connecticut, who run a local babysitting service called the "Baby-Sitters Club".
+The original four members are Kristy Thomas (founder and president), Mary Anne Spier (secretary), Claudia Kishi (vice-president), and Stacey McGill (treasurer), but the number of members varies throughout the series.
+The novels are told in first person and deal with issues such as illness, divorce, and moving house.

-As the series progressed, Dawn Schafer (Alternate Officer), Mallory Pike and Jessi Ramsey (Junior Officers), Logan Bruno (Associate Member), Shannon Kilbourne (second Associate Officer), and Abby Stevenson (replacement Alternate Officer for Dawn) joined the club.
+As the series progresses, Dawn Schafer (Alternate Officer), Mallory Pike and Jessi Ramsey (Junior Officers), Logan Bruno (Associate Member), Shannon Kilbourne (second Associate Member), and Abby Stevenson (Replacement Alternate Officer for Dawn) join the Baby-Sitters Club.

 History of the series

-The idea for The Baby-Sitters Club series originated with Jean Feiwel, an editor at Scholastic who saw the popularity of a novel called Katie's Babysitting Job and realized there was a market for novels about babysitting.
-She contacted Ann M. Martin, who took the general idea of a babysitter's club, and created the characters, plots, and settings for the series.
-It was initially planned as a four-book series, but after the first four novels were moderately successful, Scholastic ordered two more, followed by twelve more as the series grew in popularity.
-By the time the sixth novel was published, the first printing was up to 100,000 copies.
+The Baby-Sitters Club series originated when Jean Feiwel, an editor at Scholastic, saw the popularity of a novel called Katie's Babysitting Job by Martha Tolles and realized there was a market for novels about babysitting.
+She contacted Ann M. Martin, who took the general idea of a babysitter's club and created the characters, plots, and settings for the series.
+It was initially planned as a 10-book series; however, the first 10 novels were only moderately successful.
+Scholastic ordered 100 more, followed by 20 more as the series grew in popularity.
+By the time the 11th novel was published, the first printing was up to 100,000 copies.
 When publishing ceased in 2000, there had been 213 novels published in the series.
 Of these, Martin estimates she wrote from 60 to 80.